koder77/l1vm/README.txt

 =======
 The VM modules should be installed into "/usr/local/lib".

-file - file module
-math - some math functions
-gpio - Raspberry Pi GPIO module rs232 - serial port module sdl - graphics primitves module, like pixels, lines... net - TCP/IP sockets module genann - neural networks module
+endianess - convert to big endian, or little endian functions fann - FANN neural networks file - file module genann - neural networks module gpio - Raspberry Pi GPIO module math - some math functions net - TCP/IP sockets module process - start a new shell process rs232 - serial port module sdl - graphics primitves module, like pixels, lines... string - some string functions time - get time and date

 I will update the modules with more functions later...